Reinforcement Learning for optimal dividend problem under diffusion model: Introduction

-The method of using reinforcement learning to solve discrete Markov decision problems has been well studied, but the extension of these concepts to the continuous time and space setting is still fairly new.
-Roughly speaking, in RL the learning agent uses a sequence of \textit{trial and errors} to simultaneously identify the environment or the model parameters, and to determine the optimal control and optimal value function.
-Such a learning process has been characterized by a mixture of \textit{exploration} and \textit{exploitation}, which repeatedly tries the new actions to improve the collective outcomes.
-A critical point in this process is to balance the exploration and exploitation levels since the former is usually computationally expensive and time consuming, while the latter may lead to sub optimums.
-In RL theory a typical idea to balance the exploration and exploitation in an optimal control problem is to ``randomize" the control action and add a (Shannon's) entropy term in the cost function weighted by a temperature parameter.
-By maximizing the entropy one encourages the exploration and by decreasing the temperature parameter one gives more weight to exploitation.
-The resulting optimal control problem is often refer to as the {\it entropy-regularized exploratory optimal control problem}, which will be the starting point of our investigation.
+The main motivations of this paper is to study the optimal dividend problems in a data-driven approach, and in particular, when the model parameters are not specified so the optimal control cannot be explicitly determined.
+More specifically, we shall approach this problem using the by now popular {\it Reinforcement Learning} (RL) method, in which the agent observes multiple simulated trajectories of the state process in order to approximate the optimal strategy (see, e.g., \cite[Chapter 4]{HUM}).
+We should note that using reinforcement learning to solve discrete Markov decision problems has been well studied.
+Roughly speaking, in RL the learning agent uses a sequence of \textit{trial and errors} to determine the optimal control and optimal value function.
+Such a process has been characterized by a mixture of \textit{exploration} and \textit{exploitation}, balanced through the ``randomized" control action and the additional Shannon's entropy weighted by a temperature parameter in the cost functional.
+Reinforcement Learning in continuous time and space has been studied by many authors (cf. e.g., \cite{JOZ, zhou_PE,jia2022policy, zhou1, zhou2}) and the resulting control problem involving Shannon's entropy was often referred to as the {\it entropy-regularized exploratory optimal control problem}.
+The specific formulation of our particular problem will be discussed in \S4.